 Navigating a new normal can be difficult.
 Whether you are debating who to allow in your “inner circle” post lockdown or figuring out how to address strangers whose actions in public affect you, it is important to understand how to set healthy boundaries.

 According to Mariana Bockarova, Ph.D.,“Knowing our boundaries and setting them are two very different hurdles to overcome.
 Setting boundaries does not always come easily.
 It’s often a skill that needs to be learned.”

 Healthy boundaries are what you feel comfortable about and with your choices.
 This is a time to reflect and decide what you need to do, to be safe and feel good about.

 Healthy boundaries are important for both our physical and emotional health.
-Navigating the physical boundary and trying not to make it an emotional boundary is very important and we should be mindful how we address boundaries with family and friends.
+Navigating the physical boundary and trying not to make it an emotional boundary is especially important, and we should be mindful how we address boundaries with family and friends.

 While someone may have the best intentions with social distancing, they may not always follow the guidelines.
-One way to set healthy boundaries is to have a plan in place for when you’re exposed to this, and to take care of yourself (and your loved ones) first.
-Having your tools (knowing your personal boundaries and how to handle them) in place to use for when a situation occurs and boundaries are crossed.
-Having your personal tools is a great way to stay focused and grounded with your choices.
-By doing this it can build inner strength, which people will recognize and respect.
+One way to set healthy boundaries is to have a plan in place for when you are exposed to this, and to take care of yourself (and your loved ones) first.
+Having your tools (knowing your personal boundaries and how to handle them) in place to use for when a situation occurs, and boundaries are crossed.
+It’s important to stay focused and grounded with your choices.
+Doing this conveys inner strength, which people will recognize and respect.